Tomonori12/DL-Environment-Autosetup/README.md

 ### 12. Type ```sudo make cudnn``` in terminal.

   - This will install cuDNN library.
-Again, make sure you have "cuDNN v5.1 Runtime Library for Ubuntu 14.04 (Deb)" in "DL_folder"

 ### 13. Type ```make anainstall``` in terminal